 Organizing, public policy advocacy and issue campaigning are fields that have developed valuable tools and techniques for teaching and practicing change making.
 These tools and techniques can and should work hand-in-hand with legal practice.

-Andrew Friedman '98 is the Lab's Organizer-in-Residence.
+Andrew Friedman '98 is the director of the Law, Power, and Organizing Initiative.